Who Can Register to Vote as a Military/Overseas Voter?

 - Be at least 18 years of age on the day of the next election;

-- Not be in prison or on parole for the conviction of a felony;
+- Not be in prison for the conviction of a felony;

 - Not be deemed by an appropriate court to be mentally incompetent;